IBM/customized-deployable-architecture/da customization tutorials/1 - basic da customization/README.md

 ## Creating a custom tile

-The [tutorial movie](https://ibm.ent.box.com/file/1229039637937?s=kbsg9pqzxt2ry7m8ktztvrs6lvm3frr0) go through the following steps that are required to create a custom tile base on a deployable architecture in the catalog:
+The [tutorial movie](https://ibm.ent.box.com/file/1229039637937?s=kbsg9pqzxt2ry7m8ktztvrs6lvm3frr0) go through the following steps that are required to create a custom tile base on a deployable architecture in the catalog.
+This tutorial is uses the UI primarily.
+In the general case, publishing and updating private catalog is driven from a (development) pipeline using the catalog CLI/API which you can see in the [automating version catalog publication](../automating%20version%20catalog%20publication/README.md) tutorial.

 1. Download the customization bundle from the catalog tile (3:38)
 2. Customizing the bundle (4:20)
 3. Customizing recap (11:05)
 4. Publishing to Git / Creating a release (12:38)
 5. Importing to the catalog (14:46)

+## Artifacts

+You can download the .tgz that was used in this tutorial [here](./basic-tutorial.tgz).